-In 2021-22 and 2022-23 financial years, the Australian Government improve communication and engagement by:
+In 2021 to 22 and 2022 to 23 financial years, the Australian Government improve communication and engagement by:

-- funding a targeted communication strategy to build trust and increase awareness of the Scheme among survivors, including; specific strategies to reach vulnerable people; Aboriginal and Torres Strait Islander people; people with disability; regional, remote, and culturally and linguistically diverse communities. - b. taking proactive steps to better communicate the availability of all support services, including access to free legal services, to survivors, nominees, advocates and institutions - c. where appropriate, the Scheme funding support services that facilitate Aboriginal and Torres Strait Islander healing approaches and which also meet the diversity of survivors' needs with regards to disability, gender, sexuality, culture and language.
+- a.
+Funding a targeted communication strategy to build trust and increase awareness of the Scheme among survivors, including; specific strategies to reach vulnerable people; Aboriginal and Torres Strait Islander people; people with disability; regional, remote, and culturally and linguistically diverse communities. - Taking proactive steps to better communicate the availability of all support services, including access to free legal services, to survivors, nominees, advocates and institutions. - c.
+Where appropriate, the Scheme funding support services that facilitate Aboriginal and Torres Strait Islander healing approaches and which also meet the diversity of survivors' needs with regards to disability, gender, sexuality, culture and language.